-When you’re traveling in a country with as much to see and do as Italy, planning ahead is crucial.
-A day trip from Rome or Venice is an excellent way to cover all the best things to do in Florence.
-Watch this Florence in a day video and use the itinerary below to make the most of your time in the Cradle of the Renaissance.
-Or, If you'd rather let someone else handle all the details, we also offer a Florence in a Day Tour.
-It's all up to you!
+In a country with as much to see and do as Italy, knowing your plans ahead of time is important.
+It may feel as if one day in any city is not enough time, but a day trip from Rome or Venice is an excellent way to see the best of Florence.
+The itinerary below helps you make the most of your time, or, if you rather have us handle the details, check out the Florence in a Day Tour.

 Florence in a Day Itinerary